History of the Los Angeles Police Department: Davis era (1969–1978)

-Parker was succeeded by Thad Brown as acting chief in 1966, followed by Thomas Reddin in 1967.
+In 1969, Tom Reddin would resign as LAPD chief to become a newscaster for KTLA.
 Following an interim term by Chief Roger E. Murdock, the outspoken Edward M. Davis became chief in 1969; Chief Davis introduced a number of modern programs aimed at community policing, special street gang control units, as well as the SWAT unit (1972); he retired in 1978.

 The street gang control units were structured by Deputy Chief Louis Sporrer, who commanded Operations South Bureau, which was the Headquarters for the South Central Los Angeles police divisions.
 In 1972 street gangs were becoming a growing problem and initially were made-up of the best known gang structures of the Crips and the Bloods.
 A Gang Intelligence Unit was set up in 77th Street Division headed by a Sergeant Robert Michael.
 A uniformed team was set up and given the acronym of TRASH, or Total Resources Against Street Hoodlums, headed by Sergeant Beno Hernandez.
 It was from this time on that the flattering term gang was dropped and the term "hoodlums" was adopted.

 Intelligence indicated that each gang had a "leader", a few close "associates" and follower "acquaintances" and when the leader was removed by arrest and detention that crime in the group's area of control went down significantly; when the leader returned however, crime returned to its previous level.
 To address this phenomenon, and to give courts a better understanding of whom they were dealing with, a joint task force of police, probation, parole, schools, and others formed an entity with an acronym of DDCP, or Disposition Data Coordination Project.
 This entity was housed in the South Bureau, and coordinated by the Intelligence Sergeant Michael.
 DDCP was a pre-sentence gathering of reputation information in the community, allowed under California law to be considered by the Court.